zubeax/pyStatikMan/README.md

 ## Configuring for HTTPS

 After provisioning my own domain (smooth-sailing.net) i was able to use Let's Encrypt's [Certbot CLI](https://certbot.eff.org/pages/about) to create proper certificates.
-They are referred to in the keyfile/certfile of the gunicorn start command further down.
+They are referred to in the keyfile/certfile parameters of the gunicorn start command further down.

 ## Starting as systemd service